-In Lela, three wells were previously installed by another EWB chapter.
-The community was in the care of the Oregon State University Chapter until 2015.
-Due to travel restrictions, the OSU students are unable to travel to Kenya.
-The Kenya team volunteered to check in with Lela because it is geographically close to Arombe and Masara.
-The primary objective in Lela is to monitor the community’s three installed wells.
-Oregon and the Lela Water Board initially agreed to drill 6 wells in Lela.
-The EWB-SFP team hopes to help Lela drill additional wells in the future.
+The team traveled to Kenya in February 2019 to implement a new clean water well in the Lela community, located in the Migori region of the country.
+Three wells were previously installed in the Lela community by the EWB Oregon State University Chapter (OSU), but due to travel restrictions, the OSU students were unable to travel to Kenya again.
+The EWB-San Francisco Professional Chapter (SFP) Kenya team volunteered to check in with Lela since it is geographically close to Arombe and Masara: two communities that the team had been working with in the region.
+OSU and the Lela Water Board initially agreed to drill 6 wells in Lela, so it is the goal of the EWB-SFP Kenya team to help monitor the three existing wells and help Lela drill more wells in the future.

 Arombe is a small community located inland of Lake Victoria and north of the Tanzanian border in Western Kenya.
 The local people live in rural homesteads and grow tobacco and mine surface gold for sale to large companies, (the average income in Arombe is $10 per month per household).
 Their current sources of water are several seasonal springs and a heavily contaminated river.
 When the springs run dry during periods with little or no rain-fall, the river is the only source of water for the community as well as everyone up and down stream.
 Contaminated water leads to outbreaks of typhoid and dysentery that affect nearly half the population every year leading to fatalities.